 04 – Rifugio Vandelli provides an ideal spot to recharge.
 However, keep in mind that they don’t open until late June.
 If you’re doing the Sorapis Lake hike earlier, you’ll need to take your own lunch.

-05 – Make sure you take snacks to re-energise and plenty of water, either in water filter bottle or a hydration bag like this one.
+05 – Make sure you take snacks to re-energise and plenty of water, either in a water filter bottle or a hydration bag like this one.

 07 – To collect shots of those turquoise lakes, we highly recommend investing in good quality ND Filters, they’ll really make your images pop.
 To use the filters, you’ll need a decent tripod, the Ultralight Sirui is the best we’ve come across.